Fiona Foley

 The Eye of the Storm, National Gallery of Modern Art, New Delhi, India

-Art Head Land, Festival of Darwin, Supreme Court, Dawin, NT
+Art Head Land, Festival of Darwin, Supreme Court, Darwin, Northern Territory

 Asia & Oceania Influence, Ivan Dougherty Gallery, Sydney